Research Program

 Biology

 Mammalian brains undergo an extended period of maturation, during which time they are intrinsically plastic and can compensate for large amounts of damage.
+Yet, stress and damage at this stage can also have lifelong effects.
 We want to understand at both the molecular/cellular and circuit level this process of maturation, and how it allows the loss of neurons and synapses to be functionally compensated.
 By comparing animals of different ages, we aim to understand how these plasticity processes change over time, causing the same perturbations in adults can have devastating effects.

-How does the adult mammalian brain engage plasticity in the face of damage?
+How is the adult mammalian brain resilient in the face of damage?

 Although the adult brain is less plastic than during development, lesion studies have revealed an enormous latent ability for adult circuits to rewire and functionally compensate for damage.
-Leveraging tools from genomics and systems neuroscience, we aim to set up model systems that will allow us to pinpoint, mechanistically dissect, and ultimately control the specific cellular and circuit changes that underly adult neuroplasticity.
+Leveraging tools from genomics and systems neuroscience, we aim to set up model systems that will allow us to pinpoint, mechanistically dissect, and ultimately control the specific cellular and circuit changes that underly neural circuit resilience.

 We aim to systematically map and understand the cellular and molecular pathways that act both cell autonomously and cell-non-autonomously to maintain brain function and respond to damage and stressors.
 To do so, we aim to develop new tools to precisely control different stress response pathways in vivo and measure their effects on tissue function.